Jewelry Care and Cleaning

 One of the most important aspects of maintaining the beauty of a piece of jewelry over its lifetime is the amount of care put into its preservation.
 Depending on the material used to craft your ring, it is a good idea to not wear it while performing any strenuous work - including exercising, working on your home, or any other heavy labor; blows to the ring may bend its prongs, the ring itself and could even chip your diamond.

-Although diamond is known as the hardest material on earth, it still runs the risk of being chipped: a hard blow to the girdle (the outermost edge) or culet (the pointy bottom) may damage it.
+Although diamond is known as the hardest material on earth, there is still a chance for it to chip: a hard blow to the girdle (the outermost edge) or culet (the pointy bottom) may damage it.
 Aside from this, however, diamond is essentially indestructible.
 Additionally, it's not a good idea to wear your ring while sleeping - due to the prongs potentially catching on the mattress fibers and either tearing the mattress or pulling a prong off.

 To ensure the longevity of your jewels, it's best to store them in a jewelry box or an enclosed area where there are no other metals, as this could scratch your item or wear down the metal and its prongs.

-For even more protection, try this surefire method of keeping your ring looking its best: Grab a toothbrush and some dish soap, mixing it in a small bowl filled with hot water.
-Following this, take your ring and drop it in the bowl, letting it soak for about ten minutes.
+For even more protection, try this surefire method of keeping your ring looking its best: Grab a toothbrush and some dish soap, and mix them in a small bowl filled with hot water.
+After this, drop your ring in the bowl, letting it soak for about ten minutes.
 After that, take the ring out with tongs - as the water will be very hot - and gently brush it until all dirt has been removed.
 Finally, submerge the ring back into the bowl and rinse off the soap with cold water, and dry with a soft, lint-free cloth.

 If the dirt/grease on diamonds cannot be washed off with a cloth after soaking, try using a toothpick or unwaxed dental floss.
 Brush should be used with caution because the bristles can scratch gold mountings.